agilarity/elm-todomvc-bdd/README.md

 ## Build Instructions

-The project includes a run script. `./run.sh help` will show the available commands.
+To install Elm tools:

+* Execute `./run tools`

+To see production ver to start a development version in the Browser.sion in the Browser:

-1. Execute  `./run prod` to build the production version.
+* Execute  `./run prod`
-2. Open the `site/index.html` in your Browser.
+* Open the `site/index.html`

+To start a live development server.

+* Execute `./run live`

 ## Credits